-She was born in Kiskunhalas, Hungary on December 29th 1988 and was brought up in Soltvadkert.
-She was introduced to tennis when she was 6-years-old by her parents Tereza and Zsolt who were her first coaches and managers.
+She was born in Kiskunhalas, Hungary on December 29th, 1988, and was brought up in Soltvadkert.
+She was introduced to tennis when she was 6-years-old by her parents Tereza and Zsolt who was her first coaches and managers.

 She has a younger sister Blanka Szavay who is five years younger and plays on the junior circuit.
 She also has a brother Levente.

-That year she also reach the quarter final in her first US Open beating 32nd seed Nadia Petrova before losing to Svetlana Kuznetsova, and she also reached the semi finals of the mixed doubles with Uhlirova.
+That year she also reaches the quarter-final in her first US Open beating 32nd seed Nadia Petrova before losing to Svetlana Kuznetsova, and she also reached the semi-finals of the mixed doubles with Uhlirova.